huangyang-666/CAASR/README.md

 # CAASR: A Real-World Animation Super-Resolution Benchmark with Color Degradation and Multi-Scale Multi-Frequency Alignment
 CAASR:
-CAASR is a benchmark designed to push the boundaries of super-resolution for animation.
-We provide a modern dataset and a robust training pipeline tailored for both 2D and 3D animated content.
+CAASR is a benchmark designed to advance the frontier of animation super-resolution.
+It features a high-quality dataset and a dedicated training pipeline for both 2D and 3D animated content, emphasizing color degradation, frequency alignment, and scale adaptability.

 :dart: Update：